jba93/python-hdi/README.md

 # python-hdi
-Material do terinamento de Python realizado no Grupo HDI.
+Material do treinamento de Python realizado no Grupo HDI.